 - a.
-Cash recovery from the borrower is satisfactory and NPA has been slightly increased.
-The reserve has been increased as a result of increment in regulatory Reserve. - b.
+NPA has been increased.
+The reserve has been increased as a result of increment in regulatory Reserve and General Reserve.
+However, decrease in retain earning due to distribution of 12% Dividend of FY 2078.79, Transfer to General Reserve as per NRB letter No. BSD/offsite/ AGM/148/2079-80 dated on 2079/09/06 and increasement in regulatory reserve for increased accrued Interest Income. - b.
 The liquidity of the bank is just sufficient to meet the lending opportunities. - c.
 The bank is constantly improving its IT infrastructure to allow automated transaction through digital channel and make the bank more competitive. - d.
 The bank has prepared a robust risk management and AML/CFT policy as per international norms and is implementing them thoroughly. - e.
 There is no incident happened that materially impacted on reserve, profit, liquidity of the bank during the quarter under review.